Andrey Avinoff: Lepidopterist

 Andrey Avinoff at the Carnegie Museum in Pittsburgh with one of his butterfly collections.

 In Russia, Avinoff sponsored more than 40 butterfly collecting expeditions in Central Asia.
 He personally traveled on arduous expeditions in 1908 to Russian Turkestan and the Pamir, in 1912 through India and Kashmir over the Karakoram Pass to Ladakh and "Chinese Turkestan" (the Tarim Basin), before these regions were open to explorers.
 Prior to the political upheavals of 1917, he was awarded the Imperial Russian Geographical Society's prestigious gold medal.
 When he left Russia for the last time in September 1917, Avinoff had to abandon his voluminous personal collection of over 80,000 specimens, the largest collection of Asiatic butterflies in the world, including his beloved Parnassus species.
-He named five variations of this rare high altitude butterfly including: Parnassius Autocrator, Parnassius Hannyngtoni, Parnassius Jacobson, Parnassius Kiritshenkoi, Parnassius Maharaja and the 'Avinoff Hairstreak' was named after him.
+He named five variations of this rare high altitude butterfly including: Parnassius Autocrator, Parnassius Hannyngtoni, Parnassius Jacobson, Parnassius Kiritshenkoi, Parnassius Maharaja.

 The Avinoff butterfly collection was nationalized by the Bolsheviks and is now housed in the Zoological Science Museum in St. Petersburg., which became government property.
 In the 1930s Soviet authorities allowed him to catalog the collection; specimens were shipped to him in Pittsburgh in groups and then returned by him.
 Following World War II, the Mellon family offered to retrieve the collection but were refused by the Soviet government.

 In America, by financing of butterfly expeditions, Avinoff managed to build up a near-duplicate collection of Asiatic butterflies which he donated to the Carnegie Museum of Natural History.
-Between 1926 and 1940, he made six collecting trips to Jamaica, which he described as a "dream land of tropical splendor."
+Between 1936 and 1940, he made six collecting trips to Jamaica, which he discovered a rare high altitude butterfly, later named the Avinoff Hairstreak, and the Shoumatoff Hairstreak, after his nephew."

 Avinoff in Jamaica while on butterfly expedition with his nephew Nicholas Shoumatoff.

 Accompanying him on five of those trips was his nephew Nicholas Shoumatoff (the son of his sister, Elizabeth), for whom Avinoff served as a father figure after the death of Leo Shoumatoff in 1928.
 The two caught more than fourteen thousand "bots," as butterflies and moths are known in Jamaican patois, doubling the number of known species on the island to more than a thousand.
 Avinoff's collection may be seen at the Carnegie Museum of Natural History.
 Avinoff was a prominent member of the Entomological Society of America, of which he became a fellow in 1939.

 Beachside butterfly hunting, Andrey Avinoff with net in hand.

 The Avinoff's early research on the effects of geographical location on butterfly speciation was considered seminal in the field at the time.
 His groundbreaking work on the biogeography of speciation showed how members of the genus Karanasa evolved into new, separate species in isolated mountain valleys in the Pamir Range.
 He collaborated with his colleague Walter Sweadner, a curator of entomology at the museum, on The Karanasa Butterflies, A Study in Evolution.
 This influential monograph was completed by Sweadner and published in 1951, after both Avinoff's and Sweadner's deaths.